 Authorization for each subsequent requested URL then occurs based upon whether the user is in the logged-in state, or the logged-out state, and possibly other implemented conditions such as user groups and permissions.
 Dynamic page content may change based upon knowledge of the user’s preferences.
 In addition to a logout button, this method also often adds session timeouts.
 However, depending on the implementation, it often may only work properly if the client supports—and accepts—cookies.

 Accounting, if any, of this type of authentication is handled by the web application or servlet.

 This type of authentication cannot be offloaded to FortiWeb, but can be protected using its features.
 For example, you can use FortiWeb to enforce complex passwords by applying an input rule.
 Depending on your operation mode (see Supported features in each operation mode), you might want to see:

-- Blocking known attacks & data leaks
+- Blocking known attacks

 - Validating parameters (“input rules”)

 - Preventing tampering with hidden inputs

 |If used within the content of HTTP, it is not as secure as HTTPS.
 For stronger protection, use form-based authentication with HTTPS.|

 Alternatively or additionally to logging in by providing a password, clients can present an X.509 v3 personal certificate.
 This can be a good choice for large organizations where:

 - entering a password is onerous due to password length/complexity policies or the nature of the device (e.g. small touch screens on iPhone or Android smart phones, or highly secure environments)